 - 1 – 2 Tbsp melted coconut oil (Omit if you used honey instead of powdered sugar)

 This is the easy part!
 Mix everything together in a large bowl!
-You’ll have to use your hands to combine everything because it’s pretty thick and sticky!
-Use a cookie dough scoop to evenly scoop out the balls.
+Refrigerate for 20-30 minutes until it thickens.
+Then use a cookie dough scoop to evenly scoop out the balls.
 Drop each ball onto parchment paper and keep in the fridge until you’re ready to eat!

 If you’ve been following me for any length of time, you know my love for Perfect Bar runs deep.
 These bars are not only made with good for you ingredients, but they’re also delicious.
 I personally think they’re worth their weight in gold, so the $2 price point doesn’t usually deter me from buying them, but being able to whip up a batch to have on hand at home is definitely more appealing than having to fight the circus that usually is Trader Joe’s when I need a restock!